slyzerui/apk_string_decode/README.md

 '-e', '--strings_handling_process_method', type=int, choices=[0, 1, 2], required=False, help='0 - Will pass Strings using the most optimzed process; 1 - Will pass Strings using local storage (Requires ROOT); 2 - Will Pass Strings using a Broadcast Receiver and logcat'

+'-f', '--extracted_folder_path', type=str, required=False, help='If provided, will set used as the base extracted folder.
+Otherwise, it will the same as the provided apk path'